rezakhosh78/SIMORGH/README.md

 - Runs Xray with a TUN/tun2socks compatible structure
 - Useful when the ServerLess config works better than normal subscription configs

-> ServerLess usually has only one config, so **Next Healthy** is disabled for ServerLess and is intended for Simple Normal mode.
+> ServerLess usually has only one config and is intended for direct ServerLess connection mode.

 ---

-## 2. 🧠 Advance
+## 2. 🛰️ MSP

-The **Advance** page is the key section for special Iran network conditions.
+The **MSP** page is the key section for special Iran network conditions.

 It is designed for cases where international internet access is blocked, heavily restricted, or unstable, while Iran's national intranet / domestic network / local routes are still available.
-In such cases, Advance uses the **RKh-MSP** engine, IP scanning, SNI selection, and route building to provide a method for accessing websites.
+In such cases, MSP uses the **RKh-MSP** engine, IP scanning, SNI selection, and route building to provide a method for accessing websites.

-> ✅ **Advance is suitable for Iran national intranet conditions, full international internet outages, and severe internet restrictions, as long as the local network or required route is still available.**
+> ✅ **MSP is suitable for Iran national intranet conditions, full international internet outages, and severe internet restrictions, as long as the local network or required route is still available.**

-### Advance Features
+### MSP Features

 - **RKh-MSP** engine
 - ISP selection